Jeffrey9130/TRPL_fitting/README.md

 - It supports single curve fitting and global fitting among several curves;
 - All fitting results will be saved automatically in CSV files

+# Dependence
+You need to install matlab toolbox `v2struct`.

 # How to use
 ## 1. Raw data preparation
 ### 1.1 TRPL data